giocip/ARDUINO_num7/README.md

 	double a = 123456.123, b = -123456789.123456;

-How can i convert them in Num type with exact decimal digits?
+How can i convert them in NUM type with exact decimal digits?
 A. With from_double() and round() in-line functions:

 	double a = 123456.123, b = -123456789.123456;